With Thousands of Franchising Opportunities to Choose from, Picking the Right One Can Be a Seemingly Impossible Task. Here's What You Should Know.

 With this kind of ownership, you are front and center doing the daily operations of the business.
 If you want to make a full commitment to the business and be in control of all its decisions, then this ownership type is for you.
 This type of ownership is also good for those looking to make a career change.

 This type of ownership will give you an arm's-length control.
 It allows you to treat it as an investment and not a lifestyle change.
 While you own the business, you hire managers to deal with the daily operations.
 While this leads to higher labor costs, you can have more freedom and scalability.
-Many former professional athletes choose this form of ownership after they retire.

 This is the best of both the owner/operator and absentee ownership models.
 With this ownership type, you have help with the daily operations while also having the time to have a day job and support the business financially.